 What should I know about teaching placement options?

-We offer one- and two-semester programs, lasting about 5 and 10 months, respectively.
+We offer one- and two-semester programs, lasting about five and 10 months, respectively.
 Your lesson plans will focus on improving conversational English skills, but many schools are also seeking someone who can teach an additional subject as part of the English curriculum, such as science or math.
 Although most placements are at the secondary level (grades 7 through 12), you may be assigned to teach students of all ages and there are sometimes openings at the kindergarten or primary level.

 Specific locations can be requested, but not guaranteed, as availability depends on the needs of schools at the time you apply.